mowiesinc/trailer-widget/README.md

 <iframe style="display:none;" src='about:blank'></iframe>
 ```

-### 2. Replace trailer URL
+### 2. Replace trailer URL.

   - Go to the creation published on mowies.com, click on the "See Trailer" button and copy the URL that appears in the address bar.
 Example: https://www.mowies.com/trailer/watch/5e862e2acc76b604df940092/dbb52a3d-f763-4dbe-bc83-33eb696f2d0f?goBack=true
-  - Paste the URL into the code section, replacing where it says TRAILER_URL_HERE.
+  - Paste the URL into the code section, replacing where it says **TRAILER_URL_HERE**.
 The URL must be inside the quotation marks.
-  - Replace the parameter ?goBack=true with ?mode=embedded.
+  - Replace the parameter **?goBack=true** with **?mode=embedded**.
 The URL should look like this: https://www.mowies.com/trailer/watch/5e862e2acc76b604df940092/dbb52a3d-f763-4dbe-bc83-33eb696f2d0f?mode=embedded

-### 3. Replace URL of RENT and BUY buttons
+### 3. Replace URL of RENT and BUY buttons.

   - Go to the creation published on mowies.com, click on the "RENT" button and copy the URL that appears in the address bar.
 Example: https://www.mowies.com/payment-gateway?assetType=creation&assetId=5e862e2acc76b604df940092&username=mowies&operationType=2
-  - Paste the URL in the code section, replacing where it says RENT_URL_HERE.
+  - Paste the URL in the code section, replacing where it says **RENT_URL_HERE**.
 The URL must be inside the quotation marks.
-  - Make sure that the parameter &operationType=2 is at the end of the link.
-The number 2 indicates that it is the rental URL.
+  - Make sure that the parameter **&operationType=2** is at the end of the link.
+The number **2** indicates that it is the rental URL.
-  - Repeat the process again, but this time replacing the text that says BUY_URL_HERE.
-Make sure that the parameter &operationType=1  is at the end of the link.
-The number 1 indicates that it is the URL to buy.
+  - Repeat the process again, but this time replacing the text that says **BUY_URL_HERE**.
+Make sure that the parameter **&operationType=1** is at the end of the link.
+The number **1** indicates that it is the URL to buy.